TreezCode/Article-Scraper/README.md

 **Main Functionality**

-The app's main function is initialized when the user clicks *Scrape Articles*, which will hit a GET route to retrieve data useing *Axios* and *Cheerio*:
+The app's main function is initialized when the user clicks *Scrape Articles*, which will hit a GET route to retrieve data using *Axios* and *Cheerio*:

 ```
 axios.get("https://www.leafly.com/news/all").then(response => {